onigoetz/imagecache/docs/actions.md

 __Options__

-- `width` : The target width, in pixels.
+- `width` : The target width, in pixels or percents.
 This value is omitted then the scaling will based only on the height value.
-- `height` : The target height, in pixels.
+- `height` : The target height, in pixels or percents.
 This value is omitted then the scaling will based only on the width value.
 - `upscale` : Boolean indicating that files smaller than the dimensions will be scaled up.
 This generally results in a low quality image.
 (Defaults to `false`)

 ### `scale_and_crop`